jurgenjacobsen/dsc.cmds/README.md

         constructor(options) {
             super(options);

-            this.handler = new CommandHandler(this, {
+            this.handler = new CommandHandler(this, path.join(__dirname, "./commands"), {
-                commandsDir: path.join(__dirname, "./commands") // The directory where the commands are located
-                staffRoles: ["123456789012345678"] // The roles for the 'staffOnly' option on the commands
+                staffRoles: ["123456789012345678"] // The roles for the 'staffOnly' option on the commands - OPTIONAL
-                developersIDs: ["123456789012345678"] // The IDs for the 'developerOnly' option on the commands
+                developersIDs: ["123456789012345678"] // The IDs for the 'developerOnly' option on the commands - OPTIONAL
-                errorMessageEph: false, // If the error messages should be ephemeral or not
+                errorMessageEph: false, // If the error messages should be ephemeral or not - OPTIONAL
-                errorMessages: { // Here you customize the error messages
+                errorMessages: { // Here you customize the error messages - OPTIONAL
                     cooldown: `You should wait to use this command again!`,
                     guildOnly: `This command is only allowed inside guilds!`,
                     staffOnly: `This command is only for staff!`,